irachle/JavaInstrumentationWorkshop/README.md

       It instruments the java.util.logging.Logger.log using JavaAssist.

 4. riddles folder \
     The riddles folder contains two riddles that can be solved using the profiler.
+    You can find there a `README` file with the run instructions.

 Test and run the profiler
 -------------------------